lnovilla8/CSE15L-lab1/lab_report.md

 ```
 **Explanation:**

-When using the cat command with a path to a directory as an argument, it printed out "cat: /home/lecture1: Is a directory".
+When using the cat command with a path to a directory as an argument, it printed out '''cat: /home/lecture1: Is a directory'''.
 The terminal will print that the path leads to a directory.
-This is not an error.
+This is an error because the cat command did not do what it was supposed to.

 **Use of cat command with a path to a file as an argument**